-The outgoing standard for delivering a High Definition signal to your TV.
-This is an analogue cable that sends the video signal along red, blue, and green connections.
+Component connection: The outgoing standard for delivering a High Definition signal to your TV.
+This is an analog cable that sends the video signal along red, blue, and green connections.
 Low fidelity audio is sourced from red/white RCA cable connections.

-This is a standard definition analogue cable that uses a single yellow RCA connection to send a video signal to your TV.
+Composite connection: This is a standard definition analog cable that uses a single yellow RCA connection to send a video signal to your TV.
 Audio is sent via red/white RCA connections for the left and right channels.

-Used to facilitate a high speed data connection, Shaw supplies an eSata cable for the connection between a PVR and an Expander.
+eSata connection: Used to facilitate a high-speed data connection, Shaw supplies an eSata cable for the connection between a PVR and an Expander.

 An IR Receiver is included with many Shaw cable boxes.
 The IR Receiver allows the box to continue to receive commands from the remote control even if the cable box is out of sight.